 RELATED NEWS: Hashtags Don’t Stop Rapists.
 Hollow-Points Do

-Dan Wos is a nationally recognized 2nd Amendment advocate as well as the author of Good Gun Bad Guy and Good Gun Bad Guy 2.
+Dan Wos is a nationally recognized 2nd Amendment advocate who is the author of Good Gun Bad Guy and Good Gun Bad Guy 2.
+He also hosts a podcast called Good Gun Bad Guy Radio.
 Go behind the lies of the anti-gun radicals and find out what they hoped you would never know.